Direct Progression to an NYU Grossman School of Medicine Residency

 Traditionally, students spend much of the fourth year of medical school taking electives to determine which residency to pursue and then applying for residencies.
 NYU Grossman School of Medicine’s three-year MD degree pathway is designed to provide students who have already decided on a career path accelerated entry into a variety of medical specialties.

-If you are a candidate for admission to NYU School of Medicine, you can apply to the three-year MD pathway when you apply to the MD program.
-You can also opt in to the three-year pathway during your first year or just before your third year of medical school.
-Accepted students gain conditional acceptance into any one of our 20 residency programs.
+If you are a candidate for admission to NYU Grossman School of Medicine, you can apply to the three-year MD pathway when you apply to the MD program.
+You can also opt in to the three-year pathway just before the end of either your second or third year of medical school.
+Accepted students directly progress into any one of the following twenty-one residencies:

 Applying to the three-year program requires an additional application with essays that explain your choice for a particular residency.
 Residency program directors review submitted materials and decide which candidates to interview.
-You are notified of your acceptance by the end of April.
+You are notified of your acceptance as soon as possible.